Ginger Tea

 • Cut your required amount of ginger from the root and peel.
 Cut your portion into 1/4 inch pieces.
 For extra ginger flavor, you can smash the ginger ever so slightly.

 • Place ginger and water in kettle or saucepan and bring to a slow boil.
-(Once it’s boiling, I sometimes inhale the steam and if it smells strongly of ginger, I know it’s finished.)

 • Pour the tea and use a spoon to ladle two or three pieces of ginger into your teacup or mug.
+You can also put all the liquid and ginger pieces into a pitcher and keep in the fridge for a week.

 • Optional: Add honey to sweeten or a lemon slice for some extra goodness.